keylime/keylime/doc/stub-tpm-notes.md

 ### TPM Stubbing

-Changing the `STUB_TPM` variable to 'True', for instance, will stub out functionality of the TPM and cause Keylime to use canned values instead of communicating with a TPM.
+Changing the `STUB_TPM` variable to 'True', for agent, will stub out functionality of the TPM and cause Keylime to use canned values instead of communicating with a TPM.
 When `STUB_TPM` mode is enabled, *a canned values file is also required to be specified* using the `TPM_CANNED_VALUES_PATH` variable.
 You can find sample canned values in the `test-data/` folder.

 For example:
 ````python